 If a police investigation indicates that criminal charges are warranted, the alleged assailant(s) will be charged with the appropriate offense(s) at a preliminary arraignment.
 Victims do not need to be present at this stage.
 The defendant(s) may be jailed or released on bail depending upon the circumstances of the crime.
 Suspects are typically ordered by the Court to have no contact with the victim as a condition of bail.
 A victim who is contacted by an alleged assailant or who feels threatened in any way should immediately call the police.
 In such cases, bail can be revoked and additional charges filed, if necessary.

-Responding to assaults by college employees
+Responding to assaults

 Maintaining personal security